putan/stubon/README.md

 ```

 If you call API from node script, you need setting option 'agent'.<br>
-When you call fron browser, you can do permission setting on the browser side.
+When you call from browser, you can do permission setting on the browser side.

 ```js
 // call_api.js